n0tion/n0tion.github.io/_posts/2020-09-11-learning-react-part-1-stateless-components.md

         </div>
     )
 ```
-Behind the scenes React is using ReactDOM.createElement() to render the actual markup in the DOM.
-Hence the need to import React.
+Behind the scenes React is using ReactDOM.createElement() to render the actual markup in the DOM, hence the need to import React.

-Attributes are handled a bit differently than Vue SFC.
+Attributes are handled a bit differently than Vue SFCs.
 Since you are not really working with html but JSX, camelCase is used to work with attributes.

 So ```class="myComponentClass"``` is ```className="myComponentClass``` and similarly for DOM events ```onclick="handleClick"``` is ```onClick="handleClick``` in React.

 The last step is to export the component itself so that it may be used by other components.

-Since this component will not hold any state, it is important that we pass the ```props``` argument in the arrow function assigned to the component.
+Since this component will not hold any state, it is important that we pass the ```props``` argument in the arrow function assigned to the component to access data the consumer may pass down to it.

 Internally, this allows ```this``` to be scoped and reference the component itself, whereby you can access its props via object dot notation.

 ## Defining stateless components in React